Rhode Island Gov. Raimondo to be sworn into a second term

 #ReadLocal

-The state constitution calls for the General Assembly to meet on the first Tuesday of January, regardless of whether it falls on the New Year's Day holiday.
+Raimondo defeated Republican challenger Allan Fung in November's election to secure another four years as the state's chief executive.

-Celebratory events are planned for Jan.
-5, with a State House open house, free ice skating downtown and an invite-only inaugural gala.
+Celebratory events are planned for Saturday, with a State House open house, free ice skating downtown and an inaugural gala.

 Comments